An ectopic pregnancy is when a fertilised egg implants itself outside of the womb, usually in one of the fallopian tubes.

 Symptoms of ectopic pregnancy

-Some women who have an ectopic pregnancy do not have any symptoms.
-They may not find out it is ectopic until an early scan shows the problem or a woman's fallopian tube has ruptured.
+Some women don't have any symptoms at first.
+They may not find out they have an ectopic pregnancy?until an early scan shows the problem or they develop more serious symptoms later on.

 Shoulder tip pain